coder/coder/docs/api/templates.md

 To perform this operation, you must be authenticated by means of one of the following methods: **CoderSessionToken**.

-## Get previous template version by organization and name
+## Get template version by organization and name

 ### Code samples